-The GIA doesn’t have a system for assessing and grading salt & pepper stones and there’s no indication that it’ll happen anytime soon.
-The GIA takes a long time to come up with their grading scales and salt & pepper stones are still fairly new to the jewelry scene.
+The GIA doesn’t have a system for assessing and grading salt and pepper stones and there’s no indication that it’ll happen anytime soon.
+The GIA takes a long time to come up with their grading scales and salt and pepper stones are still fairly new to the jewelry scene.

-For now, the most important factor in choosing a salt & pepper stone is which one you love the most!
+For now, the most important factor in choosing a salt and pepper diamond is which one you love the most!
 It’s kind of liberating to throw away the rule book and just listen to your own personal taste.

-Are rose cut salt and peppers a thing?
+Are rose cut salt and pepper diamonds a thing?

 What’s more expensive: sapphires or salt and pepper diamonds?

-It all depends on the quality of the stone, but generally the prices are pretty comparable!
+It all depends on the quality of the stone, but generally salt and pepper diamond prices are pretty comparable to sapphires!

-Do salt & pepper diamonds hold their value?
+Do salt and pepper diamonds hold their value?

-Since it’s a relatively new trend, there’s not a lot of data to show how their value holds over time, But, in our view, with the rise of lab created stones, natural gemstones will continue to rise in value as synthetic stones flood the market.
-As of now, salt & pepper stones are continuing to rise in price along with the demand.
+Since it’s a relatively new trend, there’s not a lot of data to show how salt and pepper diamond value holds over time, but, in our view, with the rise of lab created stones, natural gemstones will continue to rise in value as synthetic stones flood the market.
+As of now, salt and pepper stones are continuing to rise in price along with the demand.